dylni/process_control/README.md

 # Process Control

 This crate allows terminating a process without a mutable reference.
-Thus, it becomes possible to abort early from waiting for output or an exit code – primarily through [`ProcessTerminator::terminate`].
-That method is intentionally designed to not require a reference of any kind to the [`Child`] instance, to allow for maximal flexibility.
+[`ProcessTerminator::terminate`] is designed to operate in this manner and is the reason this crate exists.
+It intentionally does not require a reference of any kind to the [`Child`] instance, allowing for maximal flexibility in working with processes.

 Typically, it is not possible to terminate a process during a call to [`Child::wait`] or [`Child::wait_with_output`] in another thread, since [`Child::kill`] takes a mutable reference.
-However, since this crate creates its own termination method, there is no issue, and useful methods such as [`Terminator::wait_for_output_with_timeout`] can exist.
+However, since this crate creates its own termination method, there is no issue, allowing cleanup after calling methods such as [`Terminator::wait_for_output_with_timeout`].

 [![GitHub Build Status](https://github.com/dylni/process_control/workflows/build/badge.svg?branch=master)](https://github.com/dylni/process_control/actions?query=branch%3Amaster)